ImpostrGames LogoImpostrGames.com

 Each player votes on who they think is the imposter.
 You cannot vote for yourself.
 After all votes are cast, the results are revealed.

-The imposter is revealed along with the word/item.
-If the imposter was caught (voted out), they get one chance to guess the word/item.
+After voting, the results are revealed.
+If an imposter was caught (voted out), they get one chance to guess the word/item.
 If they guess correctly, the imposter wins!
 If they guess wrong or weren't caught, the group wins!

 🏆 Winning